Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 Just finished school?
 Congrats!
 It wasn’t always easy, but you made it.
-As you get started on your credit journey, here are some of the best credit cards for college graduates, whether you just walked across the stage or are gearing up for more in grad school.
+As you get started on your credit journey, here are some of the best credit cards for college graduates, whether you’re starting a new job or are gearing up for more in grad school.

-However, since the CARD Act went into effect in 2010, it became difficult to get a credit card before turning 21.
-It’s technically possible to get a credit card in your own name as long as you’re at least 18 years old and have proof of income, though lenders are much stricter now.
+It is worth noting that, since the CARD Act went into effect in 2010, it has become difficult to get a credit card before turning 21.
+While it’s technically possible to get a credit card in your own name as long as you’re at least 18 years old and have proof of income, lenders are much stricter now.

-New high school grads, who aren’t yet 18 and have no income, should go for a secured credit card or become an authorized user on a parent’s (or any trustworthy adult’s) credit card.
-This can jump-start your credit history and help you access more rewards later on.
+New high school grads who aren’t yet 18 and have no income should go for a secured credit card or become an authorized user on a parent’s (or any trustworthy adult’s) credit card.
+This can jump-start credit history and teach valuable lessons in good credit habits.

-However, new college graduates have more options available to them since many of them are at least 21.
-For those of you with no credit history, you could opt for a student credit card, to build up healthy credit habits and steadily increase your score.
-New grads that have some credit history have more options.
-Check out our picks below.
+New college graduates, on the other hand, have more options because many are at least 21.
+For those with no credit history, opting for a student credit card can help establish healthy credit habits and steadily increase credit scores.
+New college graduates with some credit history will benefit from even more options.

 Pros

-- Petal uses cash flow technology to approve applicants with no credit history
+- Petal uses an algorithm to analyze income and payment history when deciding whether to approve applicants with no credit history

-- Up to 1.5% cash back on eligible purchases
+- Up to 1.5 percent cash back on eligible purchases

-- No fees – annual fee, foreign transaction fee, penalty APR and more
+- No fees, including no annual fee, no foreign transaction fees, no penalty APR and more

 - Up to $10,000 credit limit